 Have students think of 4-6 words that belong to each word family and write them down.
 Then, they can draw a picture or one or more of those words.
 These would be very handy to refer back to.

 If you are looking for more ideas on how to teach rhyming, you can find all the ideas above plus more included in the SFK Phonics Curriculum Rhyming or Short Vowel Word Family Unit.
-Just click on a link below to see more.
+Just click on the link below to see more.

 Try a FREE sample activity from the Rhyming Unit here!